Compare prices from Dog Trainers in your local area.

 Golden Retrievers are incredibly eager to please.
 Since it’s in their nature to bring delight to their owners, this makes them one of the most people-oriented and easiest dog breeds to train.
 Even as pups, retrievers are friendly, intelligent, energetic, and willing to work, although a few treats to motivate them won’t hurt!

 If you’re looking into getting a Golden pup and you’d want it to become a well-behaved adult dog, you should support its growth as early as seven weeks old.
-You can do this by exposing the dog to different situations and practicing socialization.
+You can do this by exposing the dog to different situations and practising socialisation.
 Remember, they’ll grow into large canines, so it’s crucial to identify and correct any bad habits as soon as possible.

 While it may seem like you can train your own Golden Retriever, you might need a dog groomer’s help to maintain your Golden’s double coat and prevent painful matting.